-David Munday Partner
+Partner

-Melbourne, Victoria 27 September 2017
+Melbourne, Victoria 4 October 2018

 Crowe Horwath Melbourne is a member of Crowe Horwath International, a Swiss verein.
 Each member of Crowe Horwath is a separate and independent legal entity.
-Liability limited by a scheme approved under Professional Standards Legislation other than for the acts or omission of financial services licensees.
+Liability limited by a scheme approved under Professional Standards Legislation.
+Liability limited other than for the acts or omissions of financial services licensees.